abayala/T2_P5_MPC/README.md

 1.- I read from the simulator the state variables x,y,psi, delta and a.
-2.- I read from the simulator the desired trajectory waypoints in ptsx and ptsy 3.- since the waypoints are in global frame and I want them in local frame, I transformed them into vehicle coordinate frame by substractin the current position of the car in the world and rotation by the negative value of the current psi angle.
+2.- I read from the simulator the desired trajectory waypoints in ptsx and ptsy 3.- since the waypoints are in global frame and I want them in local frame, I transformed them into vehicle coordinate frame by substracting the current position of the car in the world. thren i rotated them by the negative value of the current psi angle.

 ´´´
               //translate